Davistown

 An assessment of population growth drivers in Davistown reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Davistown is around 2,658.
-This figure reflects an increase of 56 people since the 2021 Census, which reported a population of 2,602.
-The latest estimate of 2,656 by AreaSearch, based on the ERP data release by the ABS in June 2024 and two additional validated new addresses, indicates this growth.
-This results in a population density ratio of 1,650 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Davistown's 2.2% growth since the census is within 1.0 percentage point of the SA3 area's 3.2%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 66.0% of overall population gains during recent periods, driving this growth.
+As of May 2026, the estimated population of Davistown is around 2,614.
+This figure reflects an increase of 12 people since the 2021 Census, which recorded a population of 2,602 in the suburb.
+The growth was inferred from AreaSearch's examination of the latest ERP data release by the ABS (June 2025) and validation of two new addresses since the Census date.
+This results in a population density ratio of 1,623 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Davistown's 0.5% growth since the census places it within 2.1 percentage points of the SA3 area (2.6%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 66.0% of overall population gains in recent periods for the suburb.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, the suburb of Davistown is expected to grow by just below the median of national areas by 2041.
-The area is projected to increase by 302 persons by 2041, reflecting an overall increase of 11.3% over the 17-year period.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Davistown is expected to experience population growth just below the median of national areas by 2041.
+According to aggregated SA2-level projections, the suburb is anticipated to grow by 257 persons over this period, reflecting an increase of approximately 9.8% in total population.

 Frequently Asked Questions - Population